JettHu/ComfyUI_TGate/README.md

 ```

 ## TODO
-- [ ] Result image quality is inconsistent with the paper
+- [ ] Result image quality is inconsistent with origin